wetware/matrix/README.md

 ## Motivation

+**TL;DR:**  Testground is too complex for 99% of unit tests, benchmarks and exploratory simulations.

 ### Testground

 [Testground](https://github.com/testground/testground) is a platform for testing, benchmarking, and simulating distributed and p2p systems at scale.
 It's designed to be multi-lingual and runtime-agnostic, scaling gracefully from 2 to 10k instances, only when needed.